Why do I Need to Authenticate a Machine?

 - Click the Customize and control Google Chrome option on the top-right.

 - Click Settings > History > Clear browsing data.

-- Deselect the Cookies and other site and plugin data check box.
+- Clear the Cookies and other site and plugin data checkbox.

 - Click Clear browsing data.